Bikes · Resale guide

 Common Scams to Watch For (India 2026)

 Stolen Scooter with Forged RC.
-This is a serious threat for premium bikes.
-Always verify the chassis and motor numbers on the scooter against the RC card and cross-check them on the Parivahan app.
-Look for inconsistencies in font, spacing, or any signs of tampering on the physical numbers.
-Missing this can cost you the entire scooter.
+This is a major risk, especially with desirable scooters.
+Always verify the chassis and motor numbers (printed on the scooter) against the RC card and cross-reference them on the Parivahan app.
+If the numbers don’t match or the RC looks suspicious, walk away.
+Losing ₹60,000+ is a real possibility.

 Seller’s Guide — How to Maximize Your Ather 450X Resale